Errors & FloodWait

 Frozen accounts#

-A newer Telegram concept: an account that has been restricted — read-only, no posting, no joining. teleproto exposes this as FrozenError and its two subclasses, FrozenMethodError (the call itself is blocked) and FrozenParticipantError (you can't act on that participant).
+A newer Telegram concept: an account that has been restricted — read-only, no posting, no joining.
+Frozen-account errors are mapped by their HTTP code like every other typed error — catch errors.FrozenMethodInvalidError (the call itself is blocked) or errors.FrozenParticipantMissingError (you can't act on that participant).
+The pre-1.227 names FrozenError / FrozenMethodError / FrozenParticipantError remain as deprecated aliases, so existing catch code keeps working.

 There is no retry.
 Surface it to the human running the automation — they need to address the freeze on their account before anything else will work.